at the Library

 The chemistry collection of the EPFL Library comprises thousands of books (printed or electronic) and various other documents (theses, Master’s dissertations …).

 Printed books on chemistry and chemical engineering are generally classified under the call numbers 540-549 and 660-669.
 The electronic collection is expanding, in particular with eBooks published by Wiley-VCH, the Royal Society of Chemistry and Springer.
-You can find these books through our BEAST search interface.
+You can find these books through BEAST catalog search interface.

 Encyclopaedias and other reference publications are useful for getting specific information or an overview of a particular subject without delay.
 In particular, EPFL has access to the following references online: